How to Install Decking Over Existing Concrete Slab, Patio, or Porch

 2) Placing & Installing Sleepers

-3) Installing Composite Decking on the Concrete Slab
+3) Installing Decking on the Concrete Slab

 Placing decking boards on sleepers is nearly identical to building them on a regular deck.
-It’s important to follow manufacturer’s instructions for installing decking.
+It’s important to follow the manufacturer’s instructions for installing decking.
 In general, starting from the outside of the deck and moving inward, screwing accent boards into place first.
 Starting with accent boards can help guide the addition of field boards.

-4) Installing Composite Decking Over Concrete Steps
+4) Installing Decking Over Concrete Steps

 Once again, it’s important to realize you can’t install composite decking over concrete steps if the top riser height is more than a fraction of an inch in difference from the other risers in the completed stair set.

 The first step to building over a concrete stoop is to install a ledger board on both sides of the stoop.
-You will essentially box frame around the stoop by installing double joists on either side of the stoop and placing a double header beam in front of the stoop in between the double joists.
+You will essentially box frame around the stoop by installing double joists on either side of the stoop and placing a doubleheader beam in front of the stoop in between the double joists.

-Tips for Installing Composite Decking Over Concrete
+Tips for Installing Decking Over Concrete

 A standard deck isn’t as daunting a task as you may think and can take as few as four working days to finish.
-Before you get started, take a look at these tips for installing composite decking over a concrete patio:
+Before you get started, take a look at these tips for installing decking over a concrete patio:

 Attach Posts Properly

 Posts should be anchored to the existing concrete to help stabilize the framing.
 Simpson Strong-Tie makes code-approved post-to-concrete metal connectors.
-Consult with your local building code official on the best methods for attachment.
+Consult with your local building code official on the best methods for attachment .

 Ensure Proper Gapping Between Decking Boards